jeftegoes/ExampleContainerizedDotNETCoreApp/README.md

     - Java
     - C#
     - GO.
-- In the same way you write application code, you can write code that **when executed with CDKTF, it will provision your infrastructure** (just like you are used to do with terraform apply).
+- In the same way you write application code, you can write code that **when executed with CDKTF, it will provision your infrastructure** (just like you are used to do with `terraform apply`).
-  - To do this, CDKTF will translate (synthesize) your application code into terraform files that can then be deployed by terraform.
+  - To do this, CDKTF will translate (synthesize) your application code into Terraform files that can then be deployed by Terraform.
-- Using CDKTF opens the way for developers to **write provisioning code** in **the same way as they develop their applicaiton**.
+- Using CDKTF opens the way for developers to **write provisioning code** in **the same way as they develop their application**.
   - They can use the same tools (like their IDE) to write provisioning code.
   - They can add more logic to the code provisioning, by leveraging the existing tools of the programming language (conditionals, specific input/outputs, testing, abstractions).
 - CDKTF is based on the **same technology as the AWS Cloud Development Kit (AWS CDK)**.

 # 13. Command Overview

-- Terraform is very much focussed on the **resource definitions**.
+- Terraform is very much focused on the **resource definitions**.
 - It has a **limited toolset** available to modify, import, create these resource definitions.
   - Still, every new release there are new features coming out to make it easier to handle your resources.